syncfusion-content/maui-docs/MAUI/TreeMap/layouts.md

 # Layouts in .NET MAUI TreeMap (SfTreeMap)

-The Tree Map control provides multiple layout types for organizing hierarchical data effectively.
-You can utilize the `LayoutType` property within the SfTreeMap to switch between four distinct layouts: `Squarified,` `SliceAndDiceAuto,` `SliceAndDiceHorizontal,` and `SliceAndDiceVertical.`
+The TreeMap control provides multiple layout types for organizing hierarchical data effectively.
+You can utilize the `LayoutType` property within the SfTreeMap to switch between four distinct layouts: `Squarified`, `SliceAndDiceAuto`, `SliceAndDiceHorizontal`, and `SliceAndDiceVertical`.

 ## Squarified